damienmaguire/Tesla-Model-3-Drive-Unit/README.md

 18/11/20 : Uploaded spreadsheet work in progress for mapping the pin assignments of the TMS320F28377D MCU.

 21/11/20 : Discovered an eeprom on the back of the pcb.
 Logic analyser captures uploaded.
 All logic analyser captures made using Saleae logic.
 Free software available here :https://www.saleae.com/downloads/

+02/12/20 : Big thanks to Colin Kidder (https://github.com/collin80) for the explanation of the STGAP1AS SPI gate driver traffic.
+PDF uploaded to the Gate SPI folder.